daniestevez/gr-satellites/docs/source/installation.rst

 .. warning::
-   There are somebuild dependencies for GNU Radio out-of-tree modules that are not required to run GNU Radio, so some distributions might not install them by default when GNU Radio is installed.
+   There are some build dependencies for GNU Radio out-of-tree modules that are not required to run GNU Radio, so some distributions might not install them by default when GNU Radio is installed.
 The main ones that may cause problems
    are: